everlasterVR/everlastervr.github.io/_vam_plugins/naturalis/v1.0/gravity_physics/content.md

 | In/Out Spring | In/Out Spring decreases when leaning forward or back. |
 | Up/Down Angle Target | Up/Down Angle Target is negative when upright, causing breasts to get pulled down more heavily, and positive when upside down, causing them to be pulled up more heavily. |
 | Left/Right Angle Target | Left/Right Angle Target pulls the breasts sideways towards the direction of gravity. |

+> **Tip: Compensate for droop with morphing**<br/>
+> In the Morphs tab, you can compensate for the droop caused by the Up/Down Angle Target with the Gravity Offset Morphing slider.
+By default, TittyMagic applies roughly the amount of offset morphing that's equivalent to the angle being 0.

 ## Gravity Counterforce